I Love Money season 2: Episode 1: It's a Dirty Game, But Someone Has To Play It

 Before picking teams, 20 Pack and T-Weed begin talking to the other contestants and from there, alliances begin to form with The Entertainer, Heat, 20 Pack and eventually Tailor Made (who originally tried to form an alliance with Buddha) in one, and Saaphyri, Buckwild and Leilene in another.
 20 Pack picks The Entertainer, Heat, Prancer, Angelique, Saaphyri, Cali, and Tailor Made.
-T-Weed picks Onix, Bonez, Myammee, Buckwild, Milf, Buddha, and Ice.
+T-Weed picks Onyx, Bonez, Myammee, Buckwild, Milf, Buddha, and Ice.
 20 Pack and T-Weed originally had an agreement to not have Buddha picked on either team, as he was a big physical threat, but he was eventually chosen to be on the Green Team by T-Weed, much to the displeasure of The Entertainer.
 It was down to It, Leilene and Tamara for the final picks, and then 20 Pack picked It for the Gold Team.
 When Leilene and Tamara had a chance to plead their case, Leilene said she may of messed up, but she's still a good player, while Tamara doesn't make much of an effort.
 T-Weed decides to pick the final girl by arm wrestling, to which Leilene won.
 Not chosen to be on either team was Tamara, who felt betrayed because both 20 Pack and T-Weed promised her she wouldn't go home, but neither one of them picked her, and humorously stormed off the set, by, like on season one of Rock Of Love unintentionally walking into a closet.